ashishraste/TestWorks/README.md

 ### snippets
 ---

-This repository contains some quick programs for experimentation with programming paradigms and techniques.
+This repository contains some quick programs for experimenting with programming paradigms and techniques.

 #### Folder layout
 1. rmitest : Contains a Java-based RMI server/client code.